 - Mental Health & Wellbeing course and resources on Canvas

 Information on the types of funding available can be found in the Student Funding section of the website.
+If you are experiencing hardship a fund is open for application.
+Contact the Student Funding team for more details.
 There are also YouTube videos that can help you to get access to the online form and to demonstrate how to upload necessary documents.

 Student Funding staff are not on campus but can be contacted by emailing firstname.lastname@example.org or by calling 0141 272 3674.